25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ### Prop Validation

-When creating components, it is good practice to specify which props can be used, which ones are required, and which types of values they accept.
+When creating components, it is a good practice to specify which props can be used, which ones are required, and which types of values they accept

 This can be done by declaring `prop-types` library (or `propTypes` old)